MinusGix/lapce-copilot/README.md

 This will immediately open a browser window to the Github login page with a notification containing a code.
 Enter that code into the website to authorize Copilot.
 You shouldn't need to do this again.

-## TODO
-- Properly send Cancel when the user is typing
-    - This requires WorkDoneProgress stuff to be implemented in Lapce, then this plugin can implement it to properly adapt it for Copilot.
-- Better login experience
-    - Currently you get shown a notification with a code and it auto opens the window.
-Ideally we would be able to just open a tab with it filled in already.
-How does VSCode's github sign-in work??
-    - We could also copy it to the clipboard.
-- Let users launch agent.js with `bun`/`deno`??
-Might need to allow extra args for that
-- Copilot chat panel
-- Copilot chat in palette
-- Copilot chat in editor + applying suggestions
-- Backspacing can cause slight flickering?
-- Palette commands
-    - signing out
-    - uh

 ## Updating
 If Copilot ends up out of date, then it can be updated by copying the `dist/` folder from the [copilot.vim](https://github.com/github/copilot.vim/) repo.
 That repo contains an agent.js which this plugin starts as the actual core copilot.